Q. What is a credit union?

 Q. Are wire transfers possible to and from my floridacentral accounts?

 A. floridacentral can both send and receive wire transfers to and from your accounts.
-The minimum transfer amount is $1,000.
 We offer both international and domestic wire transfers.

 General Account Information